HIRO-MicroDataCenters-BV/anyapplication-controller/README.md

 ```

 **Run sample application**
-You can apply the samples (examples) from the config/sample:
+You can apply the examples from the config/samples:

 ```sh
 kubectl apply -f config/samples/nginx.yaml